Glasgow-College-UESTC/ip-lectures/2024/lecture 5 - Loops.md

 - Every loop has a *controlling expression*
   - A logical expression
   - Iterate again or stop looping?
-- C has three kinds of loops
+- C has three kinds of loops:
   1. `while`
   2. `do while`
   3. `for`